Banga stew has over the years topped the list of Nigerian stew recipes due to its uniqueness and blend of natural ingredients.

 How To Cook Banga Soup (Ofe Akwu).

-Wash the meat and mackerel (fish) with water and parboil with a separate pot till it is tender (be sure to add the ingredients – use the 2 seasonings cubes, a teaspoon of salt, half cup of onions).
+Wash the meat and mackerel (fish) with water and parboil with a separate pot till it is tender.
+Season with 2 stock cubes, a teaspoon of salt, half cup of sliced onions).

 Remove the fish after 10 minutes.

-It is possible to make a delicious meal with tasteless meat, that is the only reason I advise you to use lots of ingredients while parboiling the meat.
+It is possible to make a delicious meal with tasteless meat, that is the only reason I precook the fish/meat separate before adding them to the main pot.

 Add the squeezed-out palm fruit juice to the boiling meat on fire.

-Add the (dried fish and crayfish) to the cooking pot and cook for about 10 minutes.
+Add the (washed, dried fish and blended crayfish) to the cooking pot and allow to simmer for about 10 minutes.

 Add your spices if it is not yet as tasteful as required.
 (Sachet of “onga soup” and/or a seasoning cube).
 Stir and add the scent leave (chopped), sliced onions, salt and pepper to taste.